yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/4-essential-conceptions/4-6-director-of-game/en.md

 - **Setting up the environment**

-    First of all, the director will setup the working environment for your game:
+    First of all, before entering the game, the director will setup the working environment for your game:

     1. Setup the context of the view, including the projection, the pixel format, etc.
     2. Setup the frame rate.